Voucher / Single hire

 Quick Answer

-For one employee, the cheapest tax-filing option is Wave at $26/mo in supported states or Patriot Full Service at $41/mo everywhere else.
+For one employee, the cheapest done-for-you-tax option is SurePayroll at $36/mo in a single state or Patriot Full Service at $42/mo if you need multi-state.
 If you handle your own taxes, Patriot Basic at $21/mo is the floor.
 For S-corp owners paying themselves a fixed monthly salary, a CPA running quarterly payroll often beats every payroll service on price.

 Scenarios